 Click the link below to view a list of school policies:

-2. To improve outcomes for our pupils by supporting our parents.
-Two members of staff are trained as Parent Gym coaches and will continue to run the 8 week course throughout the year.
+To improve outcomes for our pupils by supporting our parents.
+Two members of staff are trained as Parent Gym coaches and will continue to run the 6 week course throughout the year.
+Parents will also be offered support for improving their children’s attendance via our attendance coordinator and given the opportunity to enhance their own skills through workshops run by staff.